Inhumans (TV series): Marketing

 The first trailer for the series was screened exclusively at ABC's advertiser upfront presentation on May 17, 2017.
 Reactions praised the visuals for Lockjaw and quelled some of the criticism regarding the costumes.
 The first public trailer was released on June 29, after footage had leaked online from the upfront reveal, and was met to mainly negative reactions.
-Cast members appeared at San Diego Comic-Con International 2017 to promote the series, where exclusive footage was shown.
+Cast members appeared at San Diego Comic-Con in 2017 to promote the series, where exclusive footage was shown.
 The panel concluded with an extended trailer for the series, which was also released online, and appeared before IMAX screenings of the film Dunkirk.
 Fans in attendance at the panel enjoyed the footage, with Swan feeling the positive fan response to the completed effects for Medusa's hair was "vindication".
 However, critics were not as positive about the footage.
 In August, the first episode was released for critics to view ahead of the series' Television Critics Association (TCA) press tour panel, but initial reactions posted online were shortly taken down.
 At the TCA event, Dungey and Loeb both addressed criticisms of the first episode's quality.
 The panel was cut short by ABC, and was widely considered by critics in attendance to be "awkward" and "uncomfortable".
 The Washington Post's Michael Cavna called the marketing for the series at this point "positively awful", noting "the harder the show's sales force tries to scrub the early stench, the more the entire enterprise stinks to some Marvel fans", and that it would need more "positive word of mouth" before its release to entice fans to see the series in IMAX.
 Later in August, exclusive clips from the series were shown at the Edinburgh International Television Festival.